tokamak-network/trh-platform/README.md

-# TRH App
+# TRH Platform

-This repository contains the TRH App, which uses Docker Compose to orchestrate a backend, frontend, and a PostgreSQL database.
+This repository contains the TRH Platform, which uses Docker Compose to orchestrate a backend, frontend, and a PostgreSQL database.

 ## Project Structure